STOP! before you try these, make sure you are using the right technique by following the TH sound pronunciation guide!

 This is quite common in certain dialects of English.
 While none of the following tongue twisters use th-fronting, it’s important to know of its existence in case you ever encounter it.

-1. The first thing to think about is this.
+1. The first thing that they think of is this.

 2. Some theories believe there to be things out there.